Riau Islands: Biodiversity

 Riau Islands became one of the coral reef conservation sites in Indonesia.
 Examples of coral reef conservation sites in the Riau Islands are Karang Alangkalam and Karang Bali.
 The area's marine life has made the Natuna Sea into a scuba diving destination.
 While there were once threats towards the coral reefs in the region, such as blast fishing, a survey by the Indonesian Institute of Sciences found that most of the coral reef ecosystems and mangrove forests in a number of locations in the waters around Batam are in a good condition.
 Nevertheless, there are some threats that might endanger the ecosystem in the province, such as plastic waste which is mostly produced by households that are thrown into the sea.
 Illegal fishing is also one of the factor that damages the ecosystem in the region.
 The sea around the Natuna Islands in the previous years has been home to illegal fishing due to weak law enforcement in the region.
 Under the Widodo administration, the Natuna Sea has been frequently patrolled by the Indonesian Navy and the Indonesian Maritime Security Agency to prevent illegal fishing.
 This has resulted in the arrest of hundreds of fishing boats and their crews from countries such as Malaysia, Vietnam and China.

 As most of the Riau Islands consists of islands, many beaches can be found in the province, such as Lagoi Beach, Impian Beach, Trikora Beach, Nongsa Beach, Sakerah Beach, Loola Beach, Padang Melang Beach, Nusantara Beach, Batu Leafy Beach, Indah Beach, Tanjung Siambang Beach, Tanjung Beach, Melur Beach, Melayu Beach, Pelawan Beach, Sisi Beach and Cemaga Beach.

 The wealth of flora and fauna in the Riau Islands is also very diverse.
 The Lutjanus gibbus and Piper betle are the fauna and flora symbol of the Riau Islands province respectively.
-The Humphead wrasse (Cheilinus undulatus), which is an endangered type of fish, inhabits the Natuna Sea in the northern part of the province.
+The humphead wrasse (Cheilinus undulatus), which is an endangered species of fish, inhabits the Natuna Sea in the northern part of the province.
 In addition, Dugongs also live in the waters around the island of Bintan.
 Some other rare animals are the Tarsius, and the Natuna Island surili (Presbytis natunae), native to the island of Natuna.
 The Natuna Island surili is one of the 25 most endangered primates on Earth.
 Wealth of flora in the province includes the Oncosperma tigillarium, dragon fruit, areca nut and the rare udumbara plants that live on the Engku Puteri Plateau, Batam Center.
-The Riau Islands has 2 nature reserves, namely Pulau Burung Nature Reserve and Pulau Laut Nature Reserve.
+The Riau Islands has two nature reserves, namely Pulau Burung Nature Reserve and Pulau Laut Nature Reserve.